-"Salvation" demonstrates expressive writing because it reveals values, emotion, selfdefinition, and subjective language.
-In paragraph two, Hughes expresses the values of trust and respect for his elders.
-He literally believes he will see Jesus because he heard his aunt and "a great many old people" explain that Jesus would come to him.
-He said, "It seemed to me they ought to know."
-He also expresses the value of honesty.
-In paragraph fifteen Hughes reveals the pain he feels for lying about seeing Jesus.
-He stated, "I was really crying because I couldn't bear to tell her that I had lied, that I had deceived everybody in the church" (15).
-In addition, the essay is rife with emotion.
-Hughes uses three exclamation marks in paragraph two to emphasize his literal belief that he will see Jesus.
-In paragraph eleven he becomes "ashamed" of himself for making the congregation wait in the hot and crowded church for him to be saved.
+of himself for making the congregation wait in the hot, crowded church for him to be saved.
 In the conclusion he struggles with his emotions because he can't "bear" telling his aunt that he had lied (15).
 He stated, "I cried.
 I cried, in bed alone, and couldn't stop.
 I buried my head under the quilts" (15).
 Along with values and emotion, Hughes expresses self-definition.
 In the first paragraph he states that he is a sinner.
 In the final paragraph he defines himself as a nonbeliever: "Now I didn't believe there was a Jesus any more, since he didn't come to help me" (15).
 He also defines himself as a calm and thoughtful child.
 In paragraph two he explains that he sat "calmly in the hot, crowded church, waiting for Jesus."
 In paragraph five he states, "Still I kept waiting to see Jesus."
 Then Westley curses and lies and leaves Hughes sitting alone on the "mourner's bench" and his aunt is on her knees in tears and the entire congregation is praying for Hughes "in a mighty wail of moans" (7).
 Yet Hughes responded to the chaos by stating, "And I kept waiting serenely for Jesus, waiting, waiting-but he didn't come" (7).
 Finally, subjective language, the informal language of conversation, is used throughout.
-He refers to his "Auntie Reed" instead of his Aunt Reed, which demonstrates informality (1).
+He refers to his "Auntie Reed" instead of his Aunt Reed, which demonstrates informality.
 He also quotes Westley's profanity and abbreviated wording: "Goddamn!
 I'm tired o' sitting here.
-Let's get up and be 400 words saved" (6).
+Let's get up and be 400 words saved."
 Finally, the personal pronoun "I" is used throughout.

 "Salvation" uses narration as its pattern of organization.
 The story is told in chronological order.
 The story moves from what happened weeks before the revival to what happened when Hughes arrived home.
 In the first paragraph the "young sinners" are "escorted to the front row and placed on the mourners' bench" (1).
-Hughes's use of the words "sinners" and "mourners" causes the reader to identify that there is a problem.
+Hughes's use of the words "sinners" and "mourners" cause the reader to identify that there is a problem.
 The "sinners" are asked to come to the front of the church to be with Jesus, but most of the children continue to remain seated on the "mourners' bench" and the girls cry as they sit there.
 As the children move to the front to be with Jesus, conflicts begin for Hughes as he continues to sit on the bench waiting to see Jesus.
 There is an inner struggle.
 At first he calmly waits to see Jesus.
-Then be begins to be "ashamed" of himself for making the congregation wait for him (11).
-The crisis occurs when Hughes is the only one left on the bench and his aunt is kneeling before him crying and praying for him to get up and see Jesus.
+Then he begins to be "ashamed" of himself for making the congregation wait for him (11).
+The crisis occurs when Hughes is the only one left on the bench and his aunt is kneeling before him crying and praying for him to get up and "see Jesus."
 The reader is left to wonder what he will do.
 The resolution occurs when Hughes decides to get up and be saved.
 Hughes said, "The whole room broke into a sea of shouting, as they saw me rise.
 Waves of rejoicing swept the place" (13).
 The story is fully resolved when Hughes describes himself weeping in bed that night because he is upset about his deception and now doesn't believe in Jesus any more "since he didn't come to help me" (15).